 Access to capital plays a critical role in accelerating the growth of innovative startups and entrepreneurial firms into medium and large companies.
-Overall, our government-sponsored venture capital funds are demonstrating that the policy of holding an equity stake alongside private sector institutional investors is working effectively.
-With portfolio diversification across a sizable number of funds/companies to mitigate financial risks, the Province has a marketfocused means to help develop high-potential companies and to better capture the associated economic benefits over the long term.
+Overall, our partnerships demonstrate the value of holding the same equity stake as other private sector institutional investors.

-In 2015-16, OCGC will continue to manage the OETF investment portfolio and the Province's partnership interests in OVCF and NVCF in an efficient and cost-effective manner.
+In 2016-17, OCGC will continue to manage the OETF investment portfolio and the Province's partnership interests in OVCF and NVCF in an efficient and cost-effective manner.
 We will also continue to support the development of Ontario's venture capital ecosystem and provide advice and support on the Province's venture capital policies.